-Overall Apr 1 thru Jun 30, 2009 To Date
+Overall Jul 1 thru Sep 30, 2009 To Date

 Total Projected Budget from All Sources N/A \$11,897,000.00

 Total CDBG Program Funds Budgeted N/A \$11,495,000.00

 Program Funds Drawdown \$0.00 \$0.00

 Obligated CDBG DR Funds \$0.00 \$11,495,000.00

 Expended CDBG DR Funds \$0.00 \$0.00

 Match Contributed \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

 Program Income Drawdown \$0.00 \$0.00

-PROJECT DESCRIPTION: This project will develop and improve parks and open spaces along the Fulton Corridor and is a component of the Fulton Corridor Revitalization Program.
+PROJECT DESCRIPTION: LMDC has allocated \$11,495,000 to the City of New York Department of Parks and Recreation through a subrecipient agreement for the Fulton Corridor Open Spaces Program.
+Last quarter the LMDC Board authorized an amendment to the Partial Action Plan to add \$4,270,950 to this Program, which brought the total amount of funding authorized for the Program to \$15,765,950.
+This project will develop and improve parks and open spaces along the Fulton Corridor and is a component of the Fulton Corridor Revitalization Program.
 Titanic Memorial Park will be refurbished to become an improved gateway to the South Street Seaport, through improved seating and landscaping.
-Pearl Street Playground will be renovated and expanded to pedestrianize Little Pearl Street and to become a more welcoming area for children and families.
-DeLury Square will be a new 10,900 sq/ft park at Fulton and Gold Streets.
-The City acquired a parcel of land to create the new park configuration of DeLury Square, which will include a lawn, planted areas, a pond and fountain, sitting areas, fencing, and other improvements.
-A new children's playground designed by the Rockwell Group is being constructed at Burling Slip and will create 22,000 square feet of public open space.
+Pearl Street Playground will be renovated and expanded to pedestrianize Little Pearl Street, to become a more welcoming area for children and families.
+DeLury Square is a new 10,900 sq/ft park at Fulton and Gold Streets.
+The City has acquired a parcel of land to create the proposed park configuration of DeLury Square, which includes a lawn, planted areas, a pond and fountain, sitting areas, fencing, and other improvements.
+A new children's playground is being created at Burling Slip and will create 22,000 square feet of public open space.